ethanhs/material/README.md

 Also, I have added a custom Text class which uses Roboto font as a bonus.

 To see the example, run the `example.py` file.
 It will give you an example application.

+Also, the wiki will have documentation for each widget.
+To start though, you can read through the source of `example.py` for examples.

 #Screenshots